GUIDE-VAE: Advancing Data Generation with User Information and Pattern Dictionaries

-The results of the experiments that were conducted are showcased here.
-The following hyper-parameter values are used as default unless it is stated otherwise: \begin{itemize} \item Data availability rate: $b=10$ \item User vector size: $K=100$ \item Pattern dictionary size: $V=100$ \item Wording granularity: $W=1000$ \item Auxillary standard deviation lower-bound: $\varepsilon=10^{-4}$ \item Marginal variance lower-bound: $\xi=10^{-2}$ \end{itemize} These default values were selected based on preliminary tuning to balance computational efficiency and performance.
+The results of the experiments conducted are presented here.
+Unless otherwise stated, the following hyperparameter values were used as defaults: \begin{itemize} \item Data availability: $b=10$ \item User vector size: $K=100$ \item Pattern dictionary size: $V=100$ \item Wording granularity: $W=1000$ \item Auxiliary standard deviation lower-bound: $\varepsilon=10^{-4}$ \item Base variance: $\xi=10^{-2}$ \end{itemize} These values were selected based on preliminary tuning to strike a balance between computational efficiency and performance.